 The reality is that some women get sick and are diagnosed with serious diseases during pregnancy.
 Or they may have a chronic illness that needs to be managed while pregnant.
 Sometimes making the decision whether to take medication during pregnancy is not so easy.

 It is difficult to study new medications in pregnant women, and even more difficult to assess the effects of medication on the developing fetus.
 Pregnant women are considered a vulnerable group by regulatory agencies and ethics committees, and so there are significant practical, legal and ethical obstacles to designing and conducting clinical trials in pregnant women.
-A limited number of studies that evaluate the safety and efficacy of a medication in pregnant women, pregnant women and their healthcare providers are faced with a difficult decision when deciding whether or not to continue or start medications during pregnancy.
+Due to the limited number of studies evaluating the safety and efficacy of a medication in pregnant women, pregnant women and their healthcare providers are faced with a difficult decision when deciding whether or not to continue or start medications during pregnancy.
 In addition, emotional factors, societal pressures, and other outside influences can make the decision-making process even more difficult for the woman.

 Chronic Illness and Pregnancy